JeremyHeleine/WP-Photo-Sphere/README.md

 Use the `Add a panorama` button to upload or choose a panorama to insert into your post.

+Since version 3.1, it is possible to read a distant panorama located on another website thanks to its URL.
+To do that, do not indicate any ID number and use the `url` attribute.
+Note that this feature does not work with domains that did not enable CORS.
+For example: `[sphere url="http://upload.wikimedia.org/wikipedia/commons/a/a4/Cascading_Milky_Way.jpg"]`.

+The default title displayed on each WP Photo Sphere link can be changed in the options page.
+You can also choose to display an unique title for a specific panorama by using the `title` attribute.
+Note that the `%title%` tag is also available in this attribute.

 By default, the dimensions are 560 x 315 pixels but you can change that in the options page (in the Settings menu).

 You can also choose different dimensions for each panorama using the attributes `width` and `height`.
 For example: `[sphere 42 width="200" height="400"]` or `[sphere 42 width="50%" height="300"]`.